-Figure 94: Development Impact Fee Summary
+Development Impact Fee Summary

 The City does not collect impact fees for schools.
 The Orland Unified School District serves the city and is responsible for operating the elementary, middle and high schools.
 For new residential construction, the school district assesses a fee of \$4.08 per square foot.
 In the 2014 Housing Element, the fees were \$2.63 per square foot.
 Since the last housing element period, fees increased \$1.45 per square foot.
 For a 1,500 square foot home, school fees are \$6,120 or roughly one-third of development impact fees.
-School fees are not a constraint to the development of housing.
+School fees are set by the school district and are not under the control of the City.
+These fees are not considered a constraint to the development of housing.